userquin/pwa-sveltekit-vite/README.md

 ## Latest Changes: 2022-09-07

+Updated PWA Plugin with https://github.com/antfu/vite-plugin-pwa/pull/371 local copy.

+Added logic that will go to the SvelteKit integration: check Vite config file.

+The logic in `configureOptions` function will be provided by the new SvelteKit integration in Vite Plugin PWA.

+## 2022-09-07

 Updated PWA Plugin with https://github.com/antfu/vite-plugin-pwa/pull/370 local copy (we need to fix types).

 Added logic that will go to the SvelteKit integration: check Vite config file.